Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Experimental setup

 \section{Experimental setup}

 FIG. \ref{fig_1} illustrates our widely tunable SI-traceable frequency-comb-stabilized-QCL-based high-resolution mid-IR spectrometer.
-It combines a widely tunable optical local oscillator (OLO) locked to a remote ultrastable frequency reference of LNE-SYRTE, a 10.3 µm cw DFB QCL stabilized to the OLO using an optical frequency comb (OFC) and sum-frequency generation, and a multi-pass absorption cell for carrying out saturation spectroscopy.
+It combines a widely tunable optical local oscillator (OLO) locked to a remote ultrastable frequency reference of LNE-SYRTE, a 10.3 µm cw DFB QCL (Alpes Lasers, LLH package) stabilized to the OLO using an optical frequency comb (OFC) and sum-frequency generation, and a multi-pass absorption cell for carrying out saturation spectroscopy.
 The reader is referred to Ref. \cite{santagata2019high} for a detailed description of most of this setup.
+Note that most of the instrumentation described in this section, in particular all the locking electronics is home-made.